Experience-Monks/jam3-lesson-photoshop/README.md

 It is often useful to isolate a layer to help measure things or export the image properly.
 To isolate a layer follow these steps:

 - Select the Move Tool
-- Hold alt and right-click on object in the image you want (this will select the correct layer)
+- Hold alt/cmd and right-click on object in the image you want (this will select the correct layer)
-- In the layers panel, hold alt and left-click on the eye (layer visibility)
+- In the layers panel, hold alt/cmd and left-click on the eye (layer visibility)
-    - You can alt and left-click the eye again to return the document to the previous state
+    - You can alt/cmd and left-click the eye again to return the document to the previous state

 To crop the document to a layer's width / height: